General Spirit: Relievers are not infinitely available.

 The reason for this is SIM-owned teams are being stewarded for human ownership.
 The more serious injuries on a team, the less appealing it is for a new owner.

-When you see a High-Usage warning on a reliever in your rotation it means he is out-pacing his innings-pitched limitation.
-The best course of action is to dial back his usage until is no longer out-pacing his limits.
+The best course of action is to dial back his usage until he is no longer showing a warning.

 Deadline deals to bolster your bullpen for a stretch run and post-season is a great strategy.
 However, always review a reliever's current usage to ensure you aren't about to trade for a guy who is headed for declining performance and/or injury.